se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

 5. **Computed properties**<br>
-    This is useful when you want to reduce the amount of logic written in templates.
+    This is useful when you want to compose new data based on the data that has changed.
+    Instead of calling methods to do that whenever data has changed, computed properties will do it for you automatically.

     ```js
     computed: totalCount() {